Sharven Taghavi MD, MPH, MS, FACS, FCCP

 Biography

-Dr. Taghavi is double board certified in General Surgery and Surgical Critical Care.
+Dr. Taghavi is the Division Chief of Trauma, Acute Care Surgery, and Surgical Critical Care.
+He is a faculty trauma surgeon at University Medical Center-New Orleans and East Jefferson Medical Center.
+He is double board-certified in General Surgery and Surgical Critical Care.
 He received his undergraduate degree from the University of Virginia.
-He attended Tufts University School of Medicine where he received his Medical Degree and Masters of Public Health.
+He attended Tufts University School of Medicine, where he received his Medical Degree and Master's of Public Health.
 He completed his general surgery residency at Temple University School of Medicine, where he served as the administrative chief resident.
 He spent two years as a research fellow at the Temple University Cardiovascular Research Center, investigating the therapeutic potential of mesenchymal stem cells and different modes of ventilation in hemorrhagic shock.
 During this time, he was funded by the NIH as a Ruth L. Kirchstein National Research Service Award (NRSA) winner.
 Dr. Taghavi completed a fellowship in Surgical Critical Care at Brigham and Women’s Hospital/Harvard University School of Medicine.

 Dr. Taghavi has presented his research at several national conferences and has authored numerous peer-reviewed original research manuscripts, review articles, and textbook chapters.
-He won an honorable mention at the Raymond H. Alexander Paper Competition at the Eastern Association for the Surgery of Trauma and was a finalist for the American Heart Association (AHA) Cournand and Comroe Young Investigator Award.
-In addition, he won first place for best basic science paper at the American College of Surgeons (ACS) Pennsylvania Committee on Trauma (COT), Annual Resident Paper Competition.
-His research interests include gun violence prevention, improving the pre-hospital care of severely injured trauma patients, and mitigation of the inflammatory response after recovery from hemorrhagic shock.
+His research interests include violent injury prevention, improving the pre-hospital care of severely injured trauma patients, and mitigation of the inflammatory response after recovery from hemorrhagic shock.
 He was selected for the Tulane School of Medicine Physician-Scientist Pipeline Program for his research on acute lung injury.
 In addition, he was awarded the Eastern Association for the Surgery of Trauma (EAST) Trauma Research Scholarship.
-He was recently awarded the 2022 Early Career/Emerging Faculty Recognition Award for the Tulane University School of Medicine and was named a 2023 Healthcare Hero by the New Orleans City Business Journal.
+He was awarded the 2022 Early Career/Emerging Faculty Recognition Award for the Tulane University School of Medicine and was named a 2023 Healthcare Hero by the New Orleans City Business Journal.
 Dr. Taghavi is a member of the Society of University Surgeons, American College of Surgeons, Eastern Association for the Surgery of Trauma, and the American Association for Academic Surgery.

 Trauma Surgery